 Unfortunately, a “surprising number” of respondents to Thomson Reuters’ recent survey say their small firm doesn’t have any marketing strategy—even though it’s directly tied to their goal of business development.

 And based on the stats, we’re willing to bet that lack of time is a huge factor.

 Thomson Reuters found the average attorney in a small firm spends 60% of their time or less practicing law.
 That means almost half their time is spent on things that aren’t the law, including mundane administrative tasks.

-It’s no wonder marketing gets neglected—most small firms simply don’t have the bandwidth!
+It’s no wonder marketing efforts get neglected—most small firms simply don’t have the bandwidth!

-With the right tools and strategies, however, law firms can increase efficiency, reduce the amount of time spent on administrative tasks, and actually create time to focus on developing the business.
+With the right tools and strategies, however, law firms can increase efficiency, reduce the amount of time spent on administrative tasks, and actually create time to focus on developing the business and attracting new clients.